Drive change through research for regions of the future.

 The University of the Sunshine Coast has released an independent economic summary of the greater Sunshine Coast region.

 What will I study

-During candidature you must complete one required course, CMN575 Research Design: Method and Literature Review, and compile a thesis of 30,000–35,000 words.
+During candidature you must complete one required course, SCS725 Advanced Social Research, and compile a thesis of 30,000–35,000 words.